loriamichele/secure-browser-runtime/README.md

 ```

 At this point, everything would depend on how the third-party script developed
-the new function that is assigned to that property.
+the new function which is assigned to that property.

 To prevent this, we just wrap the properties we don't want to be overwritten,
 by using the `Object.defineProperty` and `Object.freeze` methods like this: